galbiston/geosparql-jena/README.md

 * master: for GML support
 * WKTVersion: for WKT support

-> For latest benchmark test and corresponding please check the WKTVersion branch.
+> For latest benchmark test and corresponding results please check the WKTVersion branch.
 The test results are saved in the Resource/logs.